powerloom/submissions-bootstrap-node/README.md

     PRIVATE_KEY=your_generated_private_key_here
     ```

-## Run
+## Run (Local Executable)

-You can run the bootstrap node on a default port or specify a custom one.
+You can run the bootstrap node locally (without Docker) on a default port or specify a custom one.

 ### Default Port (4001)